ardaram/kunda-lab/index.md

 %}

 {% capture text %}
 We are a group of graduate students.
-We are always looking for students interested to join our lab.

 [Meet our team &nbsp;→](resources)
 {:.center}